anma-dev/Anime-Manager/README.md

 #### `-d`, `--debug`
 Don't print the logo and enable debug mode.
+#### `--monochrome-logo`
+Print the monochromatic logo instead of the orange one, for terminals that do not support 24-bit colors.
+Currently, there is no holiday seasonal greeting for the monochromatic logo.
 #### `--small-logo`
 Don't print the big, orange logo, print the small yellow one instead.
 The default big logo includes some fun greetings for holiday seasons.
 Recommended!